wdi-sg/cli-todo-sql/README.md

 5. [ ] - meet gabriel
 6. [ ] - eat bak kut teh
 ```
+Note that you may need to change your table to allow for "completion" of an item.

 #### Further:
 Add a column named `created_at` with data type date and display the date the item was added.
+Look ahead in the gitbook for how to format the date type with `pg` library [https://wdi-sg.github.io/gitbook-2019/04-databases/postgres/sql-working.html](https://wdi-sg.github.io/gitbook-2019/04-databases/postgres/sql-working.html)

 #### Further:
 Add the ability to permanently delete an item.